What Are the Best Pets for Seniors?

 Places like Ridgmar Place in Fort Worth, TX have their own dedicated dog park and our communities are known for throwing parties for our furry and feathered friends.

 What kinds of pets are good for seniors?

 Take into consideration your lifestyle.
 If you are extremely active and adventuresome, there are many dog breeds that love constant action and attention.
 On the other hand, smaller dogs who don’t need as much exercise might be just right, too.

-At Town Village Crossing, a community in Arlington, TX, Quacker Jax the duck and Dottie the chicken round out their crew of pets.
-Just look at the way Quacker Jax wanders the hallway and makes for a great community pet.
+At Town Village Crossing, a community in Arlington, TX, Dottie the chicken and Quacker Jax the duck round out their crew of pets.

 What are the benefits of having a pet for seniors?